 The following common therapies are used to treat NHL.
 Consult with your health care team to discuss the best treatment options for your disease.

 Chemotherapy can destroy cancer cells, but it can also destroy normal cells.
-It is given through a vein or taken in pill form.
+It is given through a vein, as a shot, or taken in pill form.
 Chemotherapy is usually given in cycles, which means you may receive treatment for several weeks then take a break for your body to recover.
 A common chemotherapy drug regimen for NHL is called CHOP, which includes:

 - cyclophosphamide (Cytoxan®)

 - doxorubicin (hydroxydoxorubicin)

 - Rituximab (Rituxan®), – Although it is classified as a type of immunotherapy it is often added to this chemotherapy regimen.

 Treatment for B-cell lymphomas usually also includes targeted medication rituximab (Rituxan®).
 This drug binds to a marker on the outside of the B-cells.
 Since this medication was approved, patient outcomes have significantly improved in B-cell lymphomas.
 When rituximab is added to CHOP, it is called R-CHOP.
 Sometimes, other targeted medications similar to Rixutan are used, such as obinutuzumab (Gazyva), or ofatumumab (Arzerra).